wordbit/wordbit/content/posts/2023-06-30-apple-vision-pro.markdown

 It's the year 2063 and you're not as spry as you used to be.
 You're getting tired of listlessly gazing at the bio-engineered animatronic budgie in its cage, chirping loudly at every passing grey-haired resident in the care home.
 So, you decide to lie down for a bit.

 Shuffling past the rec room, you shake your head.
 The rec-room holo-TV is playing an excruciatingly bad violin concerto on an infinite loop.
-A few drooling watchers rock back and forth in their wheelchairs as they stare at a 3D hologram of an energetic violinist with dull eyes.
+A few drooling watchers rock back and forth in their wheelchairs as they stare with dull eyes at a 3D hologram of an energetic violinist.

 As you approach your room - which you share with Bob - you hear loud voices.
 Looks like Bob's family is visiting from Texas.
 Damn, you were hoping for some piece and quiet.
 No matter - you'll soon erase them from reality.